Sometimes life gets up in our face and bitch slaps us silly.

 Sometimes we eat kale.
 And sometimes we eat cake.

 Sometimes we see a therapist.
-And sometimes we feel in sync with the universe and we got this on our own.
+And sometimes we feel in sync with the universe and know that we’ve got this on our own.

 Sometimes we soak up the beauty of life like a sponge.
 And sometimes all we can see is mold on the sponge.